gerbklee/PongAI/README.md

 (I changed Network Architecture and Fitted the logic to Pong.
 This was a great starting Point but has changed quiet a bit.)

 Credit for Pong Basis to: https://github.com/clear-code-projects/Pong_in_Pygame
-(I rewrote the Code so its Object Oriented and added the Rule Based Opponent.)
+(I rewrote the Code so its Object Oriented and added the Rule Based Opponent.
+Assets stayed the same.)

 # How to run?
 To play the Pong Game yourself, run "game_manual.py".
+This is just for fun.
+The Actual Project is the Reinforcement Learning approach.
 To se the learning Process run "agent.py".

 # How do rewards work?